For Authors

 DEBATES

 Debates focus on interesting and important developments in the field of African elections and democracy.
 Current events and trends can be examined or topics for research proposed.
 Papers in this category may also respond to papers previously published in the JAE.
 Short analyses that do not meet the requirements for a full research paper can be submitted under Debates.
+Debate papers may include original data as well as personal opinion, as long as opinions are based on referenced facts or newspaper / media articles.

 ELECTION NOTES